If Your Websites Are Not Accessible to People with Disabilities, You Can Be Sued!

 Mr. Guglielmo seeks a court order requiring the Charlotte’s Web, Inc. to remediate its website to conform to the Web Content Accessibility Guidelines (WCAG), and regularly monitor the site’s current state of accessibility.

 The Americans With Disabilities Act (ADA) requires that businesses and organizations that offer goods and/or services to the public make sure that these services are equally enjoyed by those with disabilities.
-In recent years, this law has been interpreted to apply to web-based and electronic content as well, requiring that websites be easily accessible for people with disabilities.
+In most jurisdictions, this law has been interpreted to apply to web-based and electronic content as well, requiring that websites be easily accessible for people with disabilities.

 A certified professional in website accessibility and compliance is important to determine whether a website is accessible to individuals with disabilities.